-Cinnamon tea is a great drink with many benefits including helping to control your blood sugar, cholesterol, and even blood pressure.
-It can also help you lose weight by suppressing your appetite while boosting your metabolism, too!
+Cinnamon tea is a great drink with many benefits including possibly helping to control your blood sugar.
+It may also help you lose weight by suppressing your appetite while boosting your metabolism, too!

 If you’re looking for a flavorful tea that will provide many health benefits, then cinnamon tea is perfect for you.
 You can get the most out of each cup by adding raw honey or lemon juice—or even mix up some of these tasty combinations of herbs and fruits to give it an extra special touch.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - Cinnamon: A Multifaceted Medicinal Plant (2014, nih.gov)

 - Cinnamon: Health Benefits, Uses, Nutrition, Risks (2020, webmd.com)

 - Cinnamon: Mystic powers of a minute ingredient (2015, nih.gov)

 - Cinnamon: Update of Potential Health Benefits (2019, lww.com)

 - Diet and Skin Aging-From the Perspective of Food Nutrition (2020, nih.gov)